chlocchann/micb475_team7/lab_notebook/qiime2_R_picrust2.md

 * Browsed online for assistance in creating volcano plots, colour-coated according to log2foldchange greater than 2, or less than -2 [link](https://biocorecrg.github.io/CRG_RIntroduction/volcano-plots.html)
  * Wrote script for volcano plots and adapted for current purposes
 * Wrote script to download all graphs/plots created throughout code

+### November 21, 2024 [CHLOE]
+* Used dplyr and base packages to write metadata pre-processing code in R
+  * Adjusts instances of "/" to "_" in column names
+  * Appends " - CAPTIVE" and " - WILD" depending on captive_wild status onto both OchHMC and GutFermentersHMC columns